topst-development/Documentation/Downloads/Release Note/D3G-v2.0.0.md

 ## Known Issues
 - VPU-HEVC encoder doesn't support encoding content into 4K yet (will support in the next release)
 - warm reboot takes long (around 40 seconds) from time to time when sdcard is inserted.
-- external camera, connected to MIPI, support up to 30fps for now (will support up to 60fps in the next release)
+- external camera, connected to MIPI, supports up to 30fps for now (will support up to 60fps in the next release)

 ## Guides
 - VLC Player